At a Glance

 ✨Highlight Transferable Skills

 Even if you come from a different background, focus on skills that are relevant to the role.
-Problem-solving, teamwork, and communication are key traits for a Field Engineer, so be ready to provide examples from your past experiences.
+Problem-solving, teamwork, and communication are key in engineering roles, so be ready to provide examples from your past experiences.